JNRowe/vim-configs/dein.rst

 ``xterm-color-table.vim``
 '''''''''''''''''''''''''

-    “All 256 xterm colours with their RGB equivalents”
+    “All 256 :command:`xterm` colours with their RGB equivalents”

 ::